Competitive battle cards

 Keep it internal

 Battle cards are a great way to empower your sales teams.
 They summarize all you know about how to win deals against specific competitors.
-Sales people love ‘em—so much so that they’re likely to give a copy to their favorite accounts.
+Sales people love ‘em—so much so that they’re likely to give a copy to their favorite playbooks.
 You and I both know that sales people are inclined to share everything with clients.

 For too many sales people “company confidential” is code for “distribute immediately.”